f-droid/fdroid-website/_docs/Reproducible_Builds.md

 Copying the signature uses the same algorithm that `apksigner` uses when signing an APK.
-It is therefore important that (upstream) developers do the same when signing APKs, ideally by using `apksigner`.
+It is therefore important that (upstream) developers do the same when signing APKs, ideally by using `apksigner` to make the signatures.  `apksigner` is also reproducibly built [in Debian](https://tests.reproducible-builds.org/debian/rb-pkg/trixie/amd64/android-platform-tools-apksig.html).

 ### Verification builds